Who is Abbey M. Blue

 Abbey M. Blue represents the many Unheard Voices of Trauma.

-Abbey M. Blue speaks for the unborn baby & the mom who chose to leave this earth in search of unspeakable peace.
+She speaks for the unborn baby & the mom who chose to leave this earth in search of unspeakable peace.

 She represents your unspoken pain, whatever the trauma.
 And, anyone else searching for their voice.
 She also represents those of us who are here to listen.